Sparksbox

 Each major AI platform pulls local recommendations from different data sources.
 And cannabis dispensaries have optimized for almost none of them.

-Gemini grounds local answers in Google Maps.
+Gemini has the strongest connection to Google's local ecosystem.
 A complete, accurate Google Business Profile is critical here.
-The SOCi data found business profile information was 100% accurate on Gemini versus 68% accurate on ChatGPT and 55% on Perplexity.
 But accuracy alone is not enough.

 Perplexity crawls the open web and assembles answers from citation-rich sources.
 Review aggregators, directory platforms, local press mentions, community discussions.
 A dispensary that exists only in cannabis-specific directories gives Perplexity almost nothing to work with.